dvmtn/carabiner/README.md

 Installation
 ------------
-1. If you haven't used grunt-source before, install [grunt-source](https://www.npmjs.org/package/grunt-source) with `npm install -g grunt-source`
+0. If you haven't used grunt-source before, install [grunt-source](https://www.npmjs.org/package/grunt-source) with `npm install -g grunt-source`
-2. Add a copy of the [example Gruntsource.json](https://github.com/dvmtn/carabiner/blob/master/Gruntsource.json.example) into your project
+1. Add a copy of the [example Gruntsource.json](https://github.com/dvmtn/carabiner/blob/master/Gruntsource.json.example) into your project
+2. Run `grunt-source init` to populate example files
 3. Run `grunt-source dev`
 4. There is no step 4, get developing!